d3x0r/STFRPhysics/AI/claud-rotations/r3-spin-group-with-appendices_1.md

 The framework is constructive throughout.
 A Rotation Vector may be applied directly to points through Rodrigues' rotation formula, converted to a matrix when needed, or mapped to the unit quaternions through the exponential map.
 More importantly, rotations may be composed directly in Rotation Vector form, without treating quaternion or matrix conversion as the primary computational path.
 This yields a compact description of identity, inverse, relative rotation, sequential composition, and additive combination of simultaneous torques, while keeping the geometry visible.

 The presentation also clarifies the relation of this framework to the classical theory of rotations.
-Rotation Vectors are logarithmic coordinates of $\mathrm{Spin}(3)$ and therefore sit naturally in the Lie-algebraic description of rigid rotation, while still remaining accessible as ordinary vectors.
+Rotation Vectors are used here as the natural pure-rotation logarithmic coordinates of $\mathrm{Spin}(3)$ and therefore sit naturally in the Lie-algebraic description of rigid rotation, while still remaining accessible as ordinary vectors.
 The result is not a rejection of matrices or quaternions, but a re-centering of rotation theory around a representation that matches the axis-angle content of the motion itself.

 ## 1. Introduction